-This page should give you all the information you need if making a decision to join us at Highland Gliding Club.
+If it has been agreed you can join the club and start training this page should give you all the information you need about joining us at Highland Gliding Club.
 On this page we will try and tell it as it is and not fill your head with stories about dancing with clouds on silent wings although most people manage some of that before they go solo!
-If you've never flown in a glider before then we suggest you have a Trial Lesson before committing hard cash to learning to glide.
-If you have a trial lesson and then join the club within one month we will give a discount on your first year's membership of up to £30 depending on the type of membership you are eligible for.
+If you've never flown in a glider before then we suggest you have a Trial Lesson before committing to learning to glide.

-To join, have a word with the Treasurer or with any instructor.
-You will be given a training record card to chart your progress towards becoming a solo pilot, and a log book to record your flying.
+When you join the club and start training you will be given a training record card to chart your progress towards becoming a solo pilot, and a log book to record your flying.
 You will also be added to the list of student pilots who can pre-book training slots using the club’s online booking system.

 It takes a team of people on the ground to get a glider into the air, and you are expected to help out at the launch point by retrieving gliders after they land, helping to position them for launching, signalling and log-keeping.
 While you do this, you will learn about handling gliders on the ground, and about the records which have to be kept.
 You will also be encouraged to come out in time to help get the equipment out at the beginning of the day, and learn how to check gliders for airworthiness each day and prepare them for flight.
 Your help at the end of the day to put everything away will also be appreciated.